Why Is My Shower Water Pressure So Low?Posted On: August 29, 2016

 Is low water pressure an issue in other areas of your home as well?
 For this larger scale issue, contact a qualified plumber for assistance with determining the problem and identifying the best solution.

 T.E.
 Spall & Son has been servicing homes throughout Northeastern Pennsylvania since 1985.
 You can rely on our team of plumbing experts to handle all of your needs!

 Our number one goal is your satisfaction.
-We take extreme pride in our craftsmanship and love when customers tell our owners, Tom and Kathy, how great their experience was.
+We take extreme pride in our craftsmanship and love when customers tell our owners, Tom and Jean, how great their experience was.
 In fact, we stake our reputation the work we do, including any plumbing repairs in Scranton.

 Read our customer testimonials to see what your neighbors are saying about our work!

 When you need a plumber in the Scranton area to complete your home plumbing repairs, give us a call.
 Our team is here to help you with any plumbing repair you need, and no job is too big or small.

 Call 877-591-7508 or contact us online to request service.

 We provide plumbing repairs to the following areas: Archbald, Carbondale, Clarks Summit, Dunmore, Fleetville, Hawley, Honesdale, Kingston, Lenoxville, Moosic, Moscow, Scranton, Susquehanna, Tunkhannock, Union Dale, Wilkes-Barre.